aarongodin/slonik-iterable/Readme.md

 ### `TranslateFn`

 Methods that insert values into `sql` statements accept an optional `translate` argument as a function.
 You can use this as a callback to modify the value inserted into the statement.
-This allows making sure the value is handled with the proper
+This allows making sure the value is handled with the proper `sql` query building helper.

 ```ts
 import { sql } from "slonik"